ricleal/3dac/README.md

 x3dac
 =====

+# This is more than 5 years old and it is NOT WORKING.
+I will try to do my best in my free time to have this up to date.

 Absorption correction based on a three-dimensional model reconstruction from visual images

 ### R. M. F. Leal, S. C. M. Teixeira, V. Rey, V. T. Forsyth and E. P. Mitchell